liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 checkpoint replacement because the custom path does not rematerialize states in backward.
 The next task is a short FWI loop with `checkpoint_segments=10`, then peak-memory measurement before any stronger claim.

+The 5-iteration `checkpoint_segments=10` FWI validation also passes: loss trajectory is exactly identical, all finite checks pass, `vp_update_norm` matches, and total compute improves `131.83 s -> 91.01 s` (`1.449x`).
+Forward is slower (`0.652x`), but backward is much faster (`1.844x`), producing a clear net gain.
+Peak-memory measurement is now the blocking evidence before positioning the segmented custom path against checkpoint.
 ```